Francis Gary Powers: Later career

 Powers worked for Lockheed as a test pilot from 1962 to 1970, though the CIA paid his salary.
-In 1970, he wrote the book Operation Overflight with co-author Curt Gentry.
-Lockheed fired him, because "the book's publication had ruffled some feathers at Langley."
-Powers then became a traffic reporting airplane pilot for Los Angeles radio station KGIL.
-After that he became a helicopter news reporter for KNBC television.
+In 1970, he co-wrote the book Operation Overflight: A Memoir of the U-2 Incident with Curt Gentry; this resulted in Lockheed firing him because "the book's publication had ruffled some feathers at Langley."

+Powers struggled to find employment after being laid off from Lockheed, which he attributed to his tarnished reputation from the U-2 incident.
+He was eventually able to find work as a traffic reporting airplane pilot for Los Angeles radio station KGIL.
+In November 1976, he was hired as a helicopter news reporter for KNBC television.

 Death

-Powers was piloting a helicopter for Los Angeles TV station KNBC Channel 4 over the San Fernando Valley on August 1, 1977, when the Bell 206 JetRanger crashed, killing him and his cameraman George Spears.
+Powers was piloting a Bell 206 JetRanger helicopter for Los Angeles TV station KNBC Channel 4 over the San Fernando Valley on August 1, 1977.
 The duo had been recording video after brush fires in Santa Barbara County and were heading back to Burbank Airport.
 The aircraft ran out of fuel and crashed at the Sepulveda Dam recreational area in Encino, California, several miles short of the airport.
 It is surmised that, at the last moment, he noticed children playing in the area and directed the helicopter elsewhere to avoid landing on them.
 He might have landed safely if not for the last-second deviation, which compromised his autorotative descent.

-The National Transportation Safety Board report said pilot error probably caused the crash.
-Powers' son later said an aviation mechanic had repaired a faulty fuel gauge without informing Powers, who subsequently misread it.
+The National Transportation Safety Board report stated that pilot error probably caused the crash.
+Powers' son later said that an aviation mechanic had repaired a faulty fuel gauge without informing Powers, who subsequently misread it.

-Powers was survived by his wife, children (Claudia Dee and Francis Gary Powers Jr.), and five sisters.
-He is buried in Arlington National Cemetery as an Air Force veteran.
+As an eligible Air Force veteran, Powers was buried in Arlington National Cemetery.